 The Company has incurred losses since its inception and anticipates that it will continue to generate losses for the next several years.
-Over the longer term and until the Company can generate cash flows sufficient to support its operating capital requirements, it expects to finance a portion of future cash needs through (i) cash on hand, (ii) commercialization activities, which may result in various types of revenue streams from (a) future product development agreements and technology licenses, including upfront and milestone payments, annual license fees, and royalties; and (b) product sales from its proprietary BioFactory production system; (iii) government or other third-party funding, which the Company expects to be more readily available if Cellectis were to own less than 50 percent of the Company's common stock, (iv) public or private equity or debt financings, or (v) a combination of the foregoing.
-However, additional capital may not be available on reasonable terms, if at all.
+Over the longer term and until the Company can generate cash flows sufficient to support its operating capital requirements, it expects to finance a portion of future cash needs through (i) cash on hand, (ii) commercialization activities, which may result in various types of revenue streams from (a) future product development agreements and technology licenses, including upfront and milestone payments, annual license fees, and royalties; and (b) product sales from its proprietary BioFactory production system; (iii) government or other third-party funding, (iv) public or private equity or debt financings, (v) the execution of an alternative strategic transaction pursuant to the board of directors' ongoing evaluation process, or (v) a combination of the foregoing.
+However, capital generated by commercialization activities, if any, is expected to be received over a period of time and near-term additional capital may not be available on reasonable terms, if at all.

-For example, based on the Company's public float, as of the date of the filing of its Annual Report on Form 10-K, the Company is only permitted to utilize a "shelf" registration statement for primary offerings, including the registration statement under which the Company's ATM Facility is operated, subject to Instruction I.B.6 to Form S-3, which is referred to as the "baby shelf" rules.
+Although the Company has access to the ATM Facility, based on the Company's public float, as of the date of the filing of its Annual Report on Form 10-K for the fiscal year ended December 31, 2021, the Company is only permitted to utilize a "shelf" registration statement for primary offerings, including the registration statement under which the Company's ATM Facility is operated, subject to Instruction I.B.6 to Form S-3, which is referred to as the "baby shelf" rules.
 For so long as the Company's public float is less than \$75,000,000, it may not sell more than the equivalent of one-third of its public float during any twelve consecutive months pursuant to the baby shelf rules.
-While alternative public and private transaction structures may be available, these may require additional time and cost, may impose operational restrictions on the Company, and may not be available on attractive terms.
+While alternative public and private transaction structures may be available, these may require additional time and cost, may result in substantial dilution to existing stockholders, particularly in light of the Company's current stock price, may impose operational restrictions on the Company, and may not be available on attractive terms or at all.
 Accordingly, the Company continuously assesses market conditions and available financing alternatives.
+In addition, on September 22, 2022, the Company announced that the board of directors is evaluating a full range of strategic alternatives to maximize shareholder value, including financing alternatives, merger, reverse merger, other business combinations, sale of assets, licensing, or other transactions.